JoyZadan/shop-kbeauty/README.md

         i. click on the face care navlink from the skincare dropdown or the face care tag on the product page/ product detail page ii. from the resulting prroduct results, they have to scroll down the page to find the moisturizer and cream subcategory

     To fix this, the associated subcategories were added in the corresponding category in the main navigation.
-This provides a better user experience for the shoppers by being reducing the steps they have to take in order to find the product they are looking for.
-It is also more intuitive this way as other similar ecommerce shops have set up their navigation in similar format.
+This provides a better user experience for the shoppers by being reducing the steps they have to take in order to find the products they are looking for.

     The **compatibility/inter-operability issues** uncovered one issue:
     - Older generation iPads (iPad 4 and iPad mini - 4th gen) are now able to display webp images.